 - Parking is off Whiskey Run Road on the west side.
 Opening, signage, mapping, and more coming soon.

-- We are currently staging many volunteer days out there and are planning future maintenance days to keep this system rolling smoothly.
+- We are currently planning some volunteer days out there with help from the County and are hoping for future maintenance days to keep this system rolling smoothly.
+Please contact your Coos County Commissioners for permission to help volunteer on these trails.

 - Email the club to find out more!